 All six of the Macau gaming operators have now reported earnings following Galaxy’s report on Thursday (27-HK – Not Covered).
 In this week’s piece we look at 1) potential pressure on VIP junket commissions, as it appears Galaxy may have been more promotional in 1Q, 2) who gained share, and in what areas, 3) mass versus VIP performance and why mass is materially outperforming VIP, and 4) implied GGR in 2Q-4Q assuming normal seasonality versus our actual estimates.
 We discuss with six charts.
 Please click the link above for the full report.

 Search Coverage List, Models & Reports

 This is a recurring piece we write monthly where we track several key monthly indicators, which have historically led Macau GGR growth.
-The data points for the most recent month show 10 of the 19 y/y indicators are better than the prior month versus 12 of 19 last month.
+The data points for the most recent month show only 7 of the 19 y/y indicators are better than the prior month versus 12 of 19 last month, as our data points took a meaningful step backwards this month.
 We chart all 19 of the indicators, and we show a summary table in Exhibit 2.

 This is a recurring piece we write monthly where we track several key monthly indicators, which have historically led Macau GGR growth.
-The data points for the most recent month show 12 of the 19 y/y indicators are better than the prior month versus 10 of 18 last month.
-Note we added a new metric this month – Chinese freight traffic – which leads Macau GGR by three months.
+The data points for the most recent month show 12 of the 19 y/y indicators are better than the prior month versus 10 of 19 last month.
+The average lead time is four months, and the most recent monthly data points show 14 of 19 are higher on a m/4m basis.
 We chart all 19 of the indicators, and we show a summary table in Exhibit 2.

 - next →